Black vulture: Taxonomy

 The American naturalist William Bartram wrote of the black vulture in his 1791 book Bartram's Travels, calling it Vultur atratus "black vulture" or "carrion crow".
 Bartram's work has been rejected for nomenclatoríal purposes by the International Commission on Zoological Nomenclature as the author did not consistently use the system of binomial nomenclature.
 The German ornithologist Johann Matthäus Bechstein formally described the species using the same name in 1793 in his translation of John Latham's A General Synopsis of Birds.
 The common name "vulture" is derived from the Latin word vulturus, which means "tearer" and is a reference to its feeding habits.
 The species name, ātrātus, means "clothed in black", from the Latin āter 'dull black'.

-Veillot defined the genus Catharista in 1816, listing as its type C. urubu.
+Vieillot defined the genus Catharista in 1816, listing as its type C. urubu.
 French naturalist Emmanuel Le Maout placed in its current genus Coragyps (as C. urubu) in 1853.
 Isidore Geoffroy Saint-Hilaire has been listed as the author in the past, but he did not publish any official description.
 The genus name means "raven-vulture", from a contraction of the Greek corax/κόραξ and gyps/γὺψ for the respective birds.

-The American Ornithologists' Union used the name Catharista atrata initially, before adopting Veillot's name (Catharista urubu) in their third edition.
+The American Ornithologists' Union used the name Catharista atrata initially before adopting Vieillot's name (Catharista urubu) in their third edition.
 By their fourth edition, they had adopted the current name.

-The black vulture is basal (the earliest offshoot) to a lineage that gave rise to the turkey and greater and lesser yellow-headed vultures, diverging around 12 million years ago.
+The black vulture is basal (the earliest offshoot) to a lineage that gave rise to the turkey vulture and greater and lesser yellow-headed vultures, diverging around 12 million years ago.

 Martin Lichtenstein described C. a. foetens, the Andean black vulture, in 1817, and Charles Lucien Bonaparte described C. a. brasiliensis, from Central and South America, in 1850 on the basis of smaller size and minor plumage differences.
-However it has been established that the change between the three subspecies is clinal (that is, there is no division between the subspecies), and hence they are no longer recognised.
+However, it has been established that the change between the three subspecies is clinal (that is, there is no division between the subspecies), and hence they are no longer recognised.

 "Black vulture" has been designated the official name by the International Ornithologists' Union (IOC).
 "American black vulture" is also commonly used, and in 2007 the South American Classification Committee (SACC) of the American Ornithological Society unsuccessfully proposed it to be the official name of the species.